KatherLab/marugoto/README.md

-# まるごと—A Toolbox for Building Deep Learning Workflows ##
+# oまるごと—A Toolbox for Building Deep Learning Regression Workflows ##

+This repo has been adapted from the main Marugoto pipeline which only allowed classification problems.
+Please contact omarelnahhas1337@gmail.com to get it running in your environment, as packages such as sklearn have been changed in order to make it work, which have not been pushed to this repo.

 Note: for more information regarding setting up marugoto on your system and file management for your project, see [documentation](https://github.com/KatherLab/marugoto/blob/main/Documentation.md).